velleeda/Smart-Bank/README.md

 # Smart-Bank

-Projeto criado em um dos cursos de React da Alura para aprender sobre como abstrair o CSS com Styled Components. <br />
+Project created in one of Alura's React courses to learn about how to abstract CSS with Styled Components. <br />

-Nele aprendi: <br />
+In it I learned how/when: <br />

-- A entender os problemas de conflitos de nomes de classes com CSS;
+- To understand class name conflicts with CSS;
-- Como usar o Styled Components dentro do projeto;
+- To use Styled Components inside the project;
-- Quando usar os estilos globais;
+- To use inheritance within components;
-- A utilizar herança dentro dos componentes.
+- To use global styles.

 # Overview